JB Carlson: Countersuit

-J.B.
-Carlson countersued AIG.
+JB Carlson countersued AIG.
 Count I of Carlson's counter complaint was for breach of contract and count II was for bad faith.
-Carlson provided emails from the life insurance agent encouraging Carlson to sell the policy.
+Carlson provided emails from the life insurance agent, Geoffrey A. VanderPal, encouraging Carlson to sell the policy.
 However, Carlson never filled out an application to sell the policy.

 Judge's ruling

 Judge Sarah Evans Barker found only circumstantial evidence against Carlson, but significant and strong evidence that Tomlinson served as an active member of Carlson's board of directors since 2002 and that Tomlinson attended business meetings and introduced Carlson to a multitude of people who "possessed sufficient financial resources" to qualify them to become his investors, lenders and clients.
 Judge Barker wrote that some of Carlson's other board members testified in depositions that Tomlinson was on the Board and court documents stated that Germaine Tomlinson had told others that she was a board member of his company.
 Board meeting minutes also mentioned Tomlinson's participation in the meetings.

 Judge Barker stated that Tomlinson controlled the trust with exclusive power to change the beneficial interest at any point and she chose not to make any changes to the trusts named beneficiaries and therefore it was doubtful that Carlson could have participated in wagering.

 Judge Barker ruled that both AIG and Carlson's positions and facts did not meet the standard for Summary Judgment and ordered the case to a jury trial.
 Carlson's case received global media coverage.